The Bird Lover: Distribution

 Haney stated the tale type enjoyed "worldwide distribution".
 In an article in Enzyklopädie des Märchens, folklorist Christine Goldberg noted that the tale type spreads from India to the Middle East, to Mediterranean countries, and in the American continent (North, Central and South) and in Africa.

 According to professors Stith Thompson, Pino Saavedra, Anna Angelopoulou and Aigle Broskou, the tale type is "especially popular" in Mediterranean countries, being found in Iberian Peninsula and in Greece.
-In the same vein, professor Christian Abry stated that the tale type is "frequent" (fréquent) in Italy.
+In the same vein, professors Christian Abry and Marie-Gracieuse Martin-Gistucci stated that the tale type was "frequent" (fréquent) in the folklore of Italy, France and Corsica.

 The ATU 432 folktype is also present in the folklore of Latin America, for instance, in Chile (The Parrot Prince).
 Further variants are found in Canada and New Mexico.

 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars identified a cycle of stories they classified as TTV 102, "Die Traube I" ("The Grape - Version I"), with 31 variants registered.
 These tales are comparable to the international tale type ATU 432, "The Prince as Bird".

 German folklorists Otto Spies and Manfred Hesse stated that the tale type was "widespread" in the Arab-speaking regions, although with different motifs.